gramaradu/NBAApp/README.md

 Known issues & questions:

 1. I could not find a way to get current players per team.
+    Can this be done with the current API?
     It appears that the API would not return played season for players.
     Downside: Players since 1980 all appear under a team.
     Possible solution: Aggregate the data in a DB layer to better suit this app' needs.